 Herding is an instinct for dogs in the herding group; it is the way they were bred.
 Sometimes, even some non-herding dog breeds or mixes will show an instinct for herding.
 Because many dogs live in urban or suburban areas rather than farms, the opportunity for herding is not presented.
 Enter the herding competition.

 Most dogs that possess the instinct to herd absolutely love it.
 Training and trials are great ways to let them act out on instinct and have the time of their lives.
 Trials involve the dog, a group of animals (often sheep), handlers and judges.
-The handlers give commands and the dogs work their magic.
+The handlers give commands and the dogs, such as the Black Mouth Cur, work their magic.

 If you think your dog would enjoy herding, there are probably herding groups in your area to contact regarding training and competition.